-Current context – This is 2017 and the program planning committee needed to reflect the current events, which followed the millions participating in women’s marches around the world.
-This year’s committee is balanced with three men and three women.
-This need became very apparent in contentious discussions leading up to selecting the program planning committee.
-The need for a clear and published gender policy for future Prout conventions became evident.
+Current context – This is 2017 and the program planning committee needed to reflect the current events, which followed the millions participating in the Women’s Marches around the world for respect, love, and equity for all marginalized groups.
+This year’s program planning committee was balanced with three men and three women.
+This need became very apparent in contentious discussions leading up to selecting the committee.
+The need for a clear and published gender-equity policy for future Prout conventions became evident.

-The 2017 convention has been organised in line with the Gender-equity Policy that has been drafted, and we wish to put it forward for adoption by the 2017 Prout Convention as a policy for future conventions and as inspiration for other proutist events and movements.
+The 2017 convention was organised in line with the Gender-equity Policy, which was open for review and was put forward for adoption at the 2017 Prout Convention as a policy for future conventions and as inspiration for other proutist events and movements.

-You can access and download the (DRAFT) Prout Convention Gender-equity Policy here.
+You can access and download the Prout Convention Gender-equity Policy here.

 Speaker/facilitator spots in the conference program (excludes the cultural/devotional evenings and the knowledge sharing sessions where numbers were not captured):